Trichomonas vaginitis is usually sexually transmitted.

 The protozoa Trichomonas vaginalis can cause symptoms soon after they enter the vagina, or the protozoa can remain in the vagina or on the cervix (the lower part of the uterus that opens into the vagina) for weeks or months without causing any symptoms.
 The bladder may also be infected.
 In men, the protozoa usually cause no symptoms and may remain in the urinary tract for a few days or weeks without causing symptoms.
 Thus, women and men may be unaware that they are infecting their sex partners.

-Trichomonas genital infections (trichomoniasis) are almost always sexually transmitted.
+Trichomonas genital infections ( trichomoniasis Trichomoniasis Trichomoniasis is a sexually transmitted infection of the vagina or urethra that is caused by the protozoa Trichomonas vaginalis and that causes vaginal irritation and discharge and sometimes... read more ) are almost always sexually transmitted.
 Women can be infected through sexual contact with men or women.
 But men can be infected through sexual contact only with women, not with men.
-Many people who have this infection have other sexually transmitted diseases.
+Many people who have this infection also have gonorrhea Gonorrhea Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, and throat or the membranes that cover... read more or another sexually transmitted infections.

 Because the protozoa can remain in women for a long time without causing symptoms, determining when the infection was acquired and thus from whom can be difficult or impossible.